-Problem Set 1 Econometrics 718 Chris Taber
+Problem Set 1 Econometrics 742 Chris Taber Due: Wed.
+Feb.
+8

-Due: Tues.
-Sept.
-27

 Problem 1.
-Take any data set you would like and verify the two part regression results (if you google "econometric data sets" there are a lot to choose from).
-That is, think about a multiple regression which you can separate the independent variables into to groups.
+Take any data set you would like and verify the two part regression results (if you google something like econometric data sets there are a lot to choose from).
+That is think about a multiple regression which you can separate the independent variables into to groups.